Skparab1/crossy-road/README.md

 - The lanes will move towards the user when he moves
 - game has 5 levels which change the speed and frequency of obstacles
 - high score board is now done, with text file storage using shelve
-  - however, score board is not formatted very well
 # How to play
 - Press control + c to move foreward
 - if you hit an object, you lose